monitoringartist/dockbix-xxl/Dockerfile/zabbix-server-2.4/README.md

 		-d \
 		--name zabbix-db \
 		-p 3306:3306 \
-		--env="MARIADB_USER=username" \
+		--env="MARIADB_USER=zabbix" \
 		--env="MARIADB_PASS=my_password" \
 		zabbix/zabbix-db-mariadb

-_Remember to use the same credentials when deploying zabbix-server image._
+Remember to use the same credentials when deploying zabbix-server image.

 #### Environmental variables
 You can use environmental variables to config Zabbix server and PHP.
+Available
-Available variables:
+variables:

 | Variable | Default value |
 | -------- | ------------- |